 This policy applies to all staff, governors and volunteers working in our school and to pupils in our care.

-This policy has been written in line with 'Keeping Children Safe in Education' 2018.
+This policy has been written in line with 'Keeping Children Safe in Education' (KCSIE) 2021 (updated for September 2021).

-Governors will ensure all staff at the school have read and understood their responsibilities pertaining to Part 1, Part 5 and Annex A of Keeping Children Safe in Education Sept 2018 and have an auditable system in place to evidence this.
+Governors will ensure all staff at the school have read and understood their responsibilities pertaining to Part 1 and Annex A of KCSIE 2021 (abbreviated versions now included in the guidance at page 120) and have an auditable system in place to evidence this.
 In addition, all staff are required to read and adhere to the Staff Code of Conduct which governs behaviours expected of them as well as having an understanding of the Behavioural Policy for children and our Attendance Policy.